adr/adr-manager/README.md

 1. Update `src/config.js` with the connection details of your Pizzly instance:
    - Set `pizzlyHost` to the base URL of your Pizzly instance, e.g. `https://{your-app-name}.herokuapp.com/`.
    - If you secured Pizzly: set `pizzlyPublishableKey` to your publishableKey.

-## Project Context

-This project was started as an undergraduate research project at the Institute of Software Engineering of the University of Stuttgart, Germany.
-It was also submitted to the [ICSE Score Contest 2021](https://conf.researchr.org/home/icse-2021/score-2021).
-Since then, it has been given over to the [ADR organization on GitHub](https://github.com/adr), where it is maintained and extended.